javaducky/demo-k6-operator/README.md

  --from-literal=K6_PROMETHEUS_PASSWORD=[YOUR PASSWORD]
 ```

-Now that we have our available test scripts in Kubernetes, we can trigger a test execution.
+Now that we have our necessary resources available in Kubernetes, we can trigger a test execution.

 ## Running a distributed test